Cutting Edge Science Symposium: Developing a dynamic ecosystem assessment system for Australia

 This symposium was held online, via video conference technology, from the 1st to the 5th February 2021 and was open to anyone to participate.
 Sessions were live but were recorded for re-viewing.

-The symposium was funded by CSIRO and the Department of Agriculture, Water and the Environment.
-Please don’t hesitate to contact Anna.Richards@csiro.au or Fiona.Dickson@environment.gov.au for more details.
+The symposium was funded by CSIRO and the Department of Agriculture, Water and the Environment (now Department Climate Change, Energy, Environment and Water).
+Please don’t hesitate to contact Anna.Richards@csiro.au or Fiona.Dickson@dcceew.gov.au for more details.